Xiphurn/Autonomous-vacuum-cleaner/README.md

 # Work that we have done until now:
 - Work on the navigation system (2D mapping)

   The first step of the project is to build a mapping solution.
 The idea is to use a sensor to measure a distance, and the angle of the sensor.
-With this data     we are able to define polar coordinates that we later convert in cartesian coordinates to display a dot cloud in the python program using pygame.
+With this data we are able to define polar coordinates that we later convert in cartesian coordinates to display a dot cloud in the python program using pygame.\
   At first, we used an ultrasonic sensor and a servo motor.
-We soon realized that the ultrasonic sensor wasn't precise enough, so we decide to go with a LIDAR     sensor.
-The results were better but it seems like the servo motor wasn't providing us the smoothness that we needed, so we decided to use a stepper motor which   is very precise but needs a stopper or another sensor to define his position.
+We soon realized that the ultrasonic sensor wasn't precise enough to get the results we hoped for, so we decided to use a LIDAR sensor.\
+  The results were better, yet the servo motor wasn't providing us the smoothness that we needed, so we decided to use a stepper motor which is very precise but needs a stopper or another sensor to define his position.
 We are currently working with a push button for that purpose.

 - Equations :\
    ![equation](https://latex.codecogs.com/svg.image?x=&space;distance&space;*cos(\frac%7Bangle*\pi%7D%7B180%7D&space;))\